 Strap yourself in, it is going to be a bumpy ride!

-- How do you discipline a 2-year-old who doesn’t listen?
+- How to discipline a strong-willed 2-year-old

 Personality Traits Of A Strong-Willed 2-year-old

 Let’s begin with the personality traits of a strong-willed 2-year-old.
-You might be thinking ‘Hitler’ but I am sure it is not that bad… surely!
+You might be thinking ‘Hitler,’ but I am sure it is not that bad… surely!

 Ok, so they may behave like an emotionally unstable, pint-sized dictator, but Hitler was worse, I am sure of it…